-"Collection entity" means the department of administrative services and any other state agency that maintains a separate accounting system and elects to establish a debt collection setoff procedure for collection of debts owed to the state or its agencies.
+"Collection entity" means the department of administrative services and any other public agency that maintains a separate accounting system, elects to establish a debt collection setoff procedure for collection of debts owed to the public agency, and participates in the department of administrative services' offset program.

-"Debtor" means any person owing a debt to the state of Iowa or any state agency.
+"Debtor" means any person owing a debt to a public agency.